Camden Market; a maze of stalls and the most unusual shops in London

 Pam Pam caters for ‘girls who aren’t girly girls’, with a room dedicated to women’s trainers.
 Rough Trade East on Dray Walk is arguably London’s best independent music shop and stages in-store gigs.
 Just off Brick Lane on Hanbury Street is Blitz, the world’s largest vintage department store, with racks of classic rock tees, Japanese kimonos and pastel denim.

 Spitalfields: Old Spitalfields Market is a vibrant hub for creative traders.
 On Saturdays and Sundays it’s packed with stalls, including new designers and mouth-watering street food.

-Top shops: Inspitalfields is a colourful shop for humorous gifts, cards, and unique homecare, while stylish independent boutique The Mercantile London sells selected pieces from affordable European labels– and even has a cute shop dog called Robert!
+Top shops: Inspitalfields is a colourful shop for humorous gifts, cards, and unique homecare.
+A stylish independent boutique The Mercantile London sells from affordable European labels– and even has a cute shop dog called Robert!

 Columbia Road Market: short walk from Spitalfields, Columbia Road becomes an oasis of foliage and flowers every Sunday, and has 60 independent shops – from art galleries to garden shops – as well as pubs, delis and cafés to refuel in.

 Hackney Walk: a large new discount fashion district featuring savings of up to 70 per cent on brands including Burberry, Nike, and cult shoe brand, UGG.
 That´s all about Shopping in London.